mkmenta/mkmenta.github.io/_posts/2024-04-21-vscode-for-ai-development.md

 Some things:
 - The order of preference/override is Workspace > Remote > User.
 - You can find the JSON containing the changed settings by clicking: View -> "Command Palette..." -> "Preferences: Open XXX settings (JSON)".
+In this post, I will write the settings to put in these JSONs, but you can use the UI.
 - You can look for the Setting IDs that I link in this post directly by searching them in the bar of the "Settings" UI or adding them to the JSON.
 Example of ID: `python.defaultInterpreterPath`.

-## The Python interpreter
+## 3. The Python interpreter
 Once you open a `.py` file (and wait for the Python extension to install) you will be able to select a Python interpreter in the bottom-right corner.
 This means that once you open the project it will activate that virtual environment (venv) in every new terminal and use that environment for the debugger.

 Some things: